Leaders must set clear priorities for success in the post-pandemic world

 I knew Humayun Khan when he was a student

 He was enrolled in the University of Virginia Army ROTC program while I was an instructor there from 1999 to 2001.
 I remember Humayun as a fine young man.
 He was pretty serious, focused on success, and responsive to training.
 He performed well as an ROTC cadet.
-To be frank – he did not really stand out from his peers.
+To be frank – he did not stand out from his peers.
 He fit in and showed great leadership potential like all his classmates did when they graduated from UVA and received their commissions.
-I did not think much about him until years later when I learned that he was killed in action while serving in Iraq.
+I did not think much about him until years later, when I learned that he was killed in action while serving in Iraq.
 Like everyone who knew him, I took the news hard.
 I could only imagine what his family was going through.
 I can think of no greater challenge in life than losing a child.
 It must be devastating.
 My sympathies to the Khan family.

 Khizr and Ghazala Khan announced the Humayun Khan Memorial Scholarship Fund at UVA.